Technology developers advance in CNL’s process to site a small modular reactor

 It is important to note that all projects are subject to regulatory processes and requirements.
 The licensing process is entirely independent of CNL’s invitation and evaluation stages.
 Should a project advance to a licence application, proponents will be required to undertake meaningful project engagement with the public and Indigenous communities.
 In the meantime, AECL and CNL continue to engage local and Indigenous communities to seek their views and input.

-In its 2017 Long Term Strategy, CNL set the ambitious goal of siting an SMR on a CNL-managed site by 2026.
+In its 2017 Long Term Strategy, CNL set the ambitious goal of siting an SMR on a CNL-managed site before 2030.
 To achieve this, CNL launched a Request for Expressions of Interest to gather input and feedback from stakeholders across Canada and internationally.
 CNL received responses from academia, energy utilities, potential end users, host communities, and the nuclear supply chain.
 Included in those responses were 19 expressions of interest from technology developers interested in building a prototype or demonstration reactor at a CNL site.
 Based in part on that strong response, CNL moved forward with announcing a staged invitation process for those vendors interested in siting their demonstration unit.

 The invitation and evaluations are conducted entirely independently of the Canadian Nuclear Safety Commission’s licencing processes; all projects are subject to regulatory requirements.